- Members Info

 Ron Govan 2006 – 2009

-Ben won Best and fairest award for 10 years straight from 1947 to 1956 whilst playing for Footscray Hockey Club.
-Humbled by the decade of honors, he requested not to be included in the best and fairest voting, though he remained in the team, to allow his team mates to shine.
+He won Best and fairest award for 10 years straight from 1947 to 1956 whilst playing for Footscray Hockey Club.
+Humbled by the decade of honors, he requested not to be included in the best and fairest voting after 1956, though he remained in the team, to allow his team mates to shine.
 Acton coached from 1949 – 1958 at FHC, a reign that delivered two State League Premierships.

 He was invited to the 1964 Olympics but declined because of business commitments.